QardenEden/matrix207.github.com/_posts/2013-04-19-study-net-snmp.md

 	* snmptrap:      sending traps messages, and acting upon them.
     * snmptrapd:     receive and logs SNMP TRAP and INFORM messages.

+	for more, use 'man' command to see usage.

 example:

 	[dennis@localhost ~]$ snmpwalk -v2c -c public 192.168.110.98 .1.3.6.1.4.1.30901